deepanshs/mrsimulator/docs/installation/troubleshooting/python_errors.rst

 code snippet which threw the error.

 - ``IndentationError: expected an indented block`` means some code is missing an indent after a class/method/loop deceleration.

- -``IndentationError: unindent does not match any outer indentation level`` means the code didn't return to a previous indentation level.
+- ``IndentationError: unindent does not match any outer indentation level`` means the code didn't return to a previous indentation level.

 - ``IndentationError: unexpected indent`` means Python encountered unexpected whitespace.